The Vasari Corridor is currently closed for renovations.

 Over the centuries some areas were also unfortunately destroyed.
 In particular, during the bombings of World War II, the Corridor was heavily damaged in some areas.
 A beautiful bathroom decorated with frescoes and marble was completely destroyed while the end of the passageway that connected Ponte Vecchio to the south bank was bombed to prevent crossing over the river.

-Future of the Vasari Corridor
+The future of the Vasari Corridor